-Back to index

-Increases for scheme members
+Increases for members

-For Scheme members who reached SPa prior to 6 April 2016, increases applied to their LGPS pension are dependent on whether or not the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits.
-The value of the Scheme member’s AP can be less than the value of their GMP or equal to or greater than the value of the Scheme member’s GMP (i.e. AP<GMP or AP>=GMP).
+For members who reached SPa prior to 6 April 2016, increases applied to their LGPS pension are dependent on whether the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits.
+The value of the member’s AP can be less than the value of their GMP or equal to or greater than the value of the member’s GMP (i.e. AP<GMP or AP>=GMP).

-Where a Scheme member’s SPa is before 6 April 2016 any AP<GMP notification usually applies from a given date, depending upon when the circumstances set out in paragraph 17 apply.
-Where the AP<GMP (which may be from the outset of payment of the pension or from such a time after payment of the pension has commenced) the pension should be recalculated from the effective date of the GMP (or date pension became payable, if later) to the date upon which the pensioner became AP<GMP and thereafter (until such a time as AP<GMP ceases), to include pensions increase on the Pre 88 GMP and any excess in pensions increase above 3% on the Post 88 GMP.
+Where a member’s SPa is before 6 April 2016 any AP<GMP notification usually applies from a given date, depending upon when the circumstances set out in paragraph 17 apply.
+Where the AP<GMP (which may be from the outset of payment of the pension or from such a time after payment of the pension has commenced) the pension should be recalculated from the effective date of the GMP (or date pension became payable, if later) to the date the pensioner became AP<GMP and thereafter (until such a time as AP<GMP ceases), to include pensions increase on the Pre 88 GMP and any excess in pensions increase above 3% on the Post 88 GMP.

-For Scheme members who reach SPa after 5 April 2016 and prior to 6 April 2021, the increases applied to their LGPS benefits are not dependent on whether or not the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits.
+For members who reach SPa after 5 April 2016 the increases applied to their LGPS benefits are not dependent on whether the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits.
 This is because the application of the ‘uprating difference calculation’ ended on 5 April 2016 with the ending of contracting out.
-For such individuals their AP will always be less than their GMP, as their AP is no longer paid by the State (i.e. AP<GMP).
+Their AP will always be less than their GMP, as their AP is no longer paid by the State (i.e. AP<GMP).
 Thus, their pension must be calculated from the outset (or from the effective date of the GMP, if later) to include pensions increase on the Pre 88 GMP and any excess in pensions increase above 3% on the Post 88 GMP.

-For Scheme members who reach SPa after 5 April 2021, the increases applied to their LGPS benefits are not dependent on whether or not the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits.
-This is because the application of the ‘uprating difference calculation’ ended on 5 April 2016 with the ending of contracting out.
-For such individuals their AP will always be less than their GMP, as their AP is no longer paid by the State (i.e. AP<GMP).
-Thus, their pension must be calculated from the outset (or from the effective date of the GMP, if later) to include pensions increase on the Pre 88 GMP and any excess in pensions increase above 3% on the Post 88 GMP.
-However, whether or not these increases will continue to be applied beyond SPa is not yet known.
-The Government has indicated in the outcome to its consultation on increases to public service pension benefits published on 22 January 2018, that it intends to investigate the possibility of an alternative long term solution, known as conversion.
-This guide will be updated to cover the position beyond 5 April 2021 once the outcome to those investigations are known.

-Back to index
+Member

-Increases for survivors of scheme members
+Increases for survivors of members